 A dilution of seaweed.

-It is this more materially grounded understanding of scent as a tangible (although invisible) form of information and a communicative modality that can contribute to context and literacy that inspires my own approach to scent creation and its use for cultural mediation.
-To this end, I have developed original mixed-media scents (i.e., natural and synthetic) for scholarly knowledge mobilisation, conference workshops, prototypes, training, and exhibits.
-While I do not manufacture commercial products for the consumer market, my work involves many of the same practices as professional perfumers, including compliance with regulatory guidance on safe limits for fragrance creation.
+To this end, I have developed original mixed-media scents (i.e., natural and synthetic) for scholarly knowledge mobilization, conference workshops, prototypes, training, and exhibitsWhile I do not manufacture commercial products for the consumer market, my work involves many of the same practices as professional perfumers, including compliance with regulatory guidance on safe limits for fragrance creation.